What are Scleral Lenses?

 How do scleral lenses help with dry eye syndrome?

 Scleral lenses are filled with a saline solution prior to inserting it, so your eyes are always hydrated and comfortable.
 This protects against dry eye symptoms such as pain, discomfort, eye redness, and itchiness while providing sharp, clear vision.

 What makes scleral lenses so comfortable?

 Scleral lenses are custom-fit for each person, offering superior comfort.
 Their large size and shape also ensure stability, so that they don’t fall out even during sports or other active lifestyle activities.

 For some people, scleral lenses can take up to two weeks to fully adjust to.
 Helpful tips to adjust faster include wearing them a little each day to get used to them, being generous in how much solution you use when inserting them and closely following the hygiene instructions laid out by your eye doctor.

 It is our strong belief that good vision helps make a good life.
 Vision problems affect all aspects of your life.

-Relieve your discomfort by scheduling a consultation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang and we’ll help you find the best solution for your condition and lifestyle.
+Relieve your discomfort by scheduling a consultation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang and we’ll help you find the best solution for your condition and lifestyle.